tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 * [Stop Words](stop-words.js): find how many stop words a given list of words has with callbacks
 * [Unicode Mapper](unicode-mapper.js): map japanese words to their unicode equivalent with promises
+* [Sales](sales.js): reduce to the total amount of sales from different sources with async/await